-While caregivers largely agreed on the importance of many considerations, some differences were of note: caregiver advisors more commonly wanted to be publicly acknowledged in reports and communications, while more non-advising caregivers felt having a flexible meeting schedule was important.
+While caregivers largely agreed on the importance of many considerations, some differences were of note: past caregiver advisors more commonly wanted to be publicly acknowledged in reports and communications, while more potential caregiver advisors felt having a flexible meeting schedule was important.
 These differences in opinion may highlight the difference in past involvement.